JamesSkemp/words/content/post/a-response-to-marilyn-adamsons-article-titled-is-there-a-god.md

 +++
-title = "A Response to Marilyn Adamson's Article Titled 'Is There A God?'" summary = "A brief response to an article written by Marilyn Adamson, called 'Is There a God?'." draft = false comments = true date = "2003-08-27T01:01:00-05:00"
+title = "A Response to Marilyn Adamson's Article Titled 'Is There A God?'" description = "A brief response to an article written by Marilyn Adamson, called 'Is There a God?'." draft = false comments = true date = "2003-08-27T01:01:00-05:00"